Orthogonal Intertwiners for Infinite Particle Systems in The Continuum: Strategy for the Proof

 We prove the intertwining relations for correlated Brownian motions and sticky Brownian motions (Theorem~\ref{Theorem: correlated Brownian motions} and Theorem~\ref{Theorem: sticky Brownian motions}) by using the same techniques.
 First, in Section~\ref{section: strategy consistency}, we adapt the notation of consistency from e.g., \cite{carinci2021consistent} and \cite{intertwiningConsistent} to infinite particle systems.
 We then establish that the two models, correlated Brownian motions and sticky Brownian motions, are consistent, based only on the fact that the family of $n$-particle dynamics is a strongly consistent family according to Remark~\ref{remark: strongly consistent family}.

 Next, in Section~\ref{section: abstract theorem}, we formulate a general theorem for both the Pascal and the Poisson case: if the push-forward of the factorial moment measures of the Poisson (or Pascal) process under the map $\iota_n : \R^n \to \mathbf{N}$, $(x_1, \ldots, x_n) \mapsto \delta_{x_1} + \ldots + \delta_{x_n}$ is reversible and the Markov processes are consistent, then we obtain the intertwining relations.
-The proof uses the explicit representation of the respective infinite-dimensional orthogonal polynomials (the well-known Wiener-Itô integrals defined as \eqref{equation: orthogonal polynomial: poisson case} and \eqref{equation: infinite-dimensional Meixner polynomials}).
+The proof uses the explicit representation of Wiener-Itô integrals \eqref{equation: orthogonal polynomial: poisson case} and of infinite-dimensional Meixner polynomials \eqref{equation: infinite-dimensional Meixner polynomials}.

 Thus, we only need to verify the reversible measures for the finite systems.
 For correlated Brownian motions, this follows directly from the definition, while for sticky Brownian motions, we use \cite{brockingtonbethe}.